-Mounting the Resistors
+Mounting the Resistors and Capacitors

-The resistors are 1206-sized surface mount parts, yes they are small.
+The resistors and capacitors are 1206-sized surface mount parts, yes they are small.
 However, they're really not hard to mount, once you know the trick and you've done a few.
 They key is to follow the below-listed procedure exactly... if you do, you'll wonder why you ever thought that this was such a big deal.